Making the Most of Your Open House/Curriculum Night

 On lists published by polling companies identifying our greatest fears, public speaking is often at or near the top.
 Teachers aren’t immune to that fear.
 Even though they spend every day in front of students, when parents come in for Open House/Curriculum Night, it can make for an unnerving evening.

 “I am so nervous before Open House,” one elementary teacher confessed.
 “It’s so much easier to talk to students.”
 Even though she spends every day in front of students, this teacher still experiences the jitters when speaking to parents.
-Teachers might be surprised to learn that many parents feel the same way.
+Surprisingly, many parents feel the same way.
 One mother remarked, “I have three children and it’s really hard to get to every classroom.
 I always feel like I’m interrupting and am never sure I get all the information I need or that the teacher wants us parents to have.”

 The good news is that teachers and parents alike have high expectations for events that allow them to interact.
 The better news is that there are ways to make those events a success for parents, for teachers and best of all, the children.

 Hosting a successful Open House/Curriculum Night For School Administrators